webability-go/xcore/README.md

 The XCore package is used to build basic object for programation. for the WebAbility compatility code For GO, the actual existing code includes:
-- Memory Caches
+- XCache: Application Memory Caches
-- Templates
+- XDataset: Basic nested data structures for any purpose (template injection, configuration files, database records, etc)
-- Language tables
+- XLanguage: language dependant text tables
+- XTemplate: template systeme with meta language

 TO DO:
 ======
 - XCache: comments in code, manual
+- XCache: Cleaner should implements a pile to scan X% to remove (no need of btree, time is lineal)
+- XCache: makes some test, what is faster, 10000x go threads sleeping one with each data into the thread and a channel to wake them up and communicate the data, or like it is right now (mutex and concurrent acceses for a memory dynamic map for 10000 memory pointers)
+- XCache: activate persistant cache too (shared memory)
 - Apply XDataset for XConfig
-- XCache: makes some test, what is faster, 10000x go threads sleeping one with each data into the thread and a channel to wake them up and communicate the data, or like it is right now (mutex and concurrent acceses for a memory dynamic map for 10000 memory pointers)
 - XLanguage comments in code and manual
 - XTemplate must concatenate strings after compilation
 - Implements functions as data entry for template Execute (simple data or loop funcions, can get backs anything, creates an interface)
 - Implements 2 parameters for &&, 3 parameters for @@ and ??
 - Implements templates derivation (.first, .last, .#num, .keyvalue, .none, etc)
-- XCache: activate persistant cache too (shared memory)

 Version Changes Control
 =======================